profstein/collections-example-inclass/src/index.md

 ---
-title: home
+title: Home
 layout: base.njk
 tags: navItem
 ---
 # {{title}}
 This is the home page.
+To see all of the blog posts, click Blog in the navigation

-## Blog Posts
+## Breeze Blog Posts

+All of the posts tagged "breeze."

 <section class="grid">
 {% for post in collections.breeze %}